-- + Specific products only registered for use in Australia. - # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label. - Recorded separately as inorganic bromide and methyl bromide, arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required.
+- # As agreed by Australian livestock industries, APVMA, the chemical registrant and grains industry, for use only under an approved QA or the approved Stewardship Program. - ~ Various products registered in Australia refer to label. - \ Measured as inorganic bromide arising from methyl bromide fumigation and natural occurrence. - ^ Permitted for use but no MRL required.

-10.Pulses
+10. Pulses

 Pulses includes but is not limited to field pea, chickpea, lupin, mung bean, cowpea, faba/broad bean, pigeon pea, lentil, vetch, navy bean and adzuki bean.
 Individual countries may have a separate list of commodities included under the definition of pulses.
-For the purposes of this document soybean is listed as an oilseed but where the pulse MRL is lower it is recommended to use that MRL.
+For the purposes of this document soybean is listed as an oilseed but it may be included in pulses depending on the country's commodity classification.